neuvector/neuvector-helm/README.md

 $ oc new-project neuvector
 ```

 - Grant Service Account Access to the Privileged SCC.
+Please replace the service account name that you plan to use.
+You can specify the service account to manage NeuVector deployment in values.yaml.
 ```console
 $ oc -n neuvector adm policy add-scc-to-user privileged -z default
 ```